 Business Ideas for Kids: Fostering an Entrepreneurial Spirit

 Most of us admire entrepreneurial spirit, even if we aren’t entrepreneurs ourselves.
 And many parents wonder how we can cultivate an entrepreneurial spirit in our kids.
-Obviously there is no foolproof formula, but it is something we can be purposeful about.
+Obviously, there is no foolproof formula, but it’s something we can be purposeful about.

 Both of my kids have shown an entrepreneurial streak from an early age.
 In fact, the other day, a friend asked me what I had done to make them that way.

 My first thought?
 I had no idea.
 But as I pondered it, I came to realize that I did do some things that fostered the desire for them to make their own money.
 I also believe that some people are just born to be entrepreneurs.
 Maybe it’s a mix of both.

 My kids had a few entrepreneurial ventures of their own when they were young:

 1. Garage Sales